Invasion of Darfur (1916): Background

-In the late 19th and early 20th centuries Darfur, which means "land of the Fur", was an independent country, located to the west of Sudan and east of what was then French Equatorial Africa.
-It is equal in size to France and can be divided into three regions: a semi-arid region in the north, with very little rain, joining the Sahara desert; a central region divided in two by the Jebal Marra volcano, which rises 10000 ft above sea level that is surrounded by sand and rock plains to the east and west; and a southern region which has a rich alluvial type soil and a heavy annual rainfall.
+In the late 19th and early 20th centuries, Darfur, which means "land of the Fur", was an independent country, located to the west of Sudan and east of what was then French Equatorial Africa.
+It is comparable in size to France and can be divided into three regions: a semi-arid region in the north, joining the Sahara desert; a central region divided in two by the Jebal Marra volcano, which rises 10000 ft above sea level that is surrounded by sand and rock plains to the east and west and a southern region which has a rich alluvial soil and a heavy annual rainfall.

-The Sultanate of Darfur was one of the kingdoms that stretched across the centre of Africa.
-In 1874, it was invaded by its Islamic neighbours from the south, which resulted in the country being annexed by Egypt and joined with Anglo-Egyptian Sudan.
+The Sultanate of Darfur was one of the kingdoms across the centre of Africa.
+In 1874, it was invaded by its Islamic neighbours from the south, which resulted in the country being annexed by Egypt and joined with Turco-Egyptian Sudan (by this point under Ango-Egyptian control).
 This lasted until the Mahdist War (1881–1899), when Anglo-Egyptian suzerainty was temporarily curtailed by the forces of Muhammad Ahmad, until Anglo-Egyptian control of the region was re-established following the battle of Omdurman on 2 September 1898.
-In 1899, Ali Dinar became the Sultan of Darfur with the approval of the then Sirdar Lord Kitchener, on the condition that he paid an annual tribute to the British.
-Relations between Dinar and the Anglo-Egyptians were assisted by the Inspector-General Rudolf Carl von Slatin who had knowledge of the Darfur region and its people.
+In 1899, Ali Dinar became the sultan of Darfur with the approval of the Sirdar, Lord Kitchener, on the condition that he paid an annual tribute to the British.
+Relations between Dinar and the Anglo-Egyptians were assisted by the Inspector-General, Rudolf Carl von Slatin, who had knowledge of the Darfur region and its people.

-The status quo remained until disputes started over what was Darfur's exact western boundary and who had "overlordship" over its frontier districts.
+The status quo remained until disputes started over Darfur's western boundary and who had "overlordship" over its frontier districts.
 The British believed the delay in resolving these disputes, along with anti-government propaganda, led to a change in Dinar's attitude towards them.
-Their beliefs were not helped by Dinar's refusal to allow any Europeans to enter Darfur.
-Dinar's domestic policies caused internal unrest among the Arab portion of the population who were generally against him, or in the case of the Rizeigat tribe from the south-west Darfur, "openly hostile".
+Their beliefs were not helped by Dinar's refusal to allow Europeans to enter Darfur.
+Dinar's domestic policies caused internal unrest among the Arab portion of the population who were generally against him or in the case of the Rizeigat tribe from the south-west Darfur, "openly hostile".

-On hearing the news of war between the British Empire and Turkey, Dinar became more defiant and in April 1915 renounced his allegiance to the Anglo-Egyptian Sudan Government, declaring himself pro-Turkish and making contact with them via the Senussi.
-At the time, Darfur had a population of just under 1,000,000 controlled by what was described as a "slave army" of about 10,000 men.
-By December, affairs had deteriorated to such an extent that a small unit from the Egyptian Camel Corps was dispatched to protect trade at Nahud, and at the same time act as a warning against Dinar's proposed offensive against the Rizeigat tribe.
-Dinar instead countered the deployment of the Camel Corps detachment by moving his own troops—forty cavalry and ninety infantry—to reinforce Jebel el Hella.
-However, by then the British believed he was preparing for an invasion of Sudan.
+On hearing the news of war between the British Empire and Ottoman Empire, Dinar became more defiant and in April 1915 renounced his allegiance to the government of Anglo-Egyptian Sudan, declaring himself pro-Ottoman and making contact with them via the Senussi.
+Darfur had a population of just under 1,000,000 people, controlled by what was described as a "slave army" of about 10,000 men.
+By December, affairs had deteriorated to such an extent that a small unit from the Egyptian Camel Corps was dispatched to protect trade at Nahud, and at the same time act as a warning against Dinar's proposed offensive against the Rizeigats.
+Dinar countered the deployment of the Camel Corps detachment by moving forty cavalry and ninety infantry to reinforce Jebel el Hella.
+By then the British believed he was preparing for an invasion of Sudan.